 METRINKO: The Shah's police.
 It was a great way to make money.
 And my friend, who was not involved, knew some of the people who were.
 It was like an open secret in the police force.
 What was happening was that if you bought a foreign car in Iran, the customs and duties levied on the car were extremely high.
-You'd pay 100 or 200 per cent more than the value of the car.
-So if you bought a Mercedes-Benz that cost \$15,000 in Germany at the time, then you would pay at least that amount.
-Thus, a \$10,000 or \$15,0000 European car came to \$20,000 or \$30,000 or even more in Iran.
+You'd pay a hundred or two hundred percent more than the value of the car.
+So if you bought a Mercedes-Benz that cost fifteen thousand dollars in Germany at the time, then you would pay at least that amount.
+Thus, a ten thousand dollar or fifteen thousand dollar European car came to twenty thousand dollars or thirty thousand dollars or even more in Iran.
 This made cars extraordinarily prohibitive, but Iranians, who were status-conscious, wanted foreign cars.

 The police in the traffic division had access, of course, to records about which cars had entered the country and had customs duties paid on them.
 They also had access to the records which showed which cars had been destroyed in automobile accidents.
 Now, they put two and two together fairly quickly and realized that once a car was destroyed, it was wiped off the books.
 Customs was no longer due on that car, since the customs had already been paid.
-So they got lists together of high-end cars which had been destroyed but which the customs duties had been paid on by the owners, and they started ordering similar cars - make, model, year - from Germany.
-For example, white Mercedes-Benz from 1974, four-door sedan, Mercedes-Benz 2000 - whatever.
-They would order these cars from car dealers in Germany, had them brought in.
-The had front men, of course, who would take the cars from the students who brought them in.
+So they got lists together of high-end cars which had been destroyed but which the customs duties had been paid on by the owners, and they started ordering similar cars-make, model, year-from Germany.
+For example, white Mercedes-Benz from 1974, four-door sedan, Mercedes-Benz 2000-whatever.
+They would order these cars from car dealers in Germany, and have them brought in.
+They had front men, of course, who would take the cars from the students who brought them in.
 If a foreigner used his passport to get a car in, the fact that he had the car would be stamped on his passport and then he was given a certain number of days or weeks to take it out of the country or to pay customs on it.
 Now they were bringing these cars in as tourists so they wouldn't have to pay customs.
 They would turn them over in the airport parking lot to a front man, who would also take their passports and with varying degrees of skill, remove the marks in the passport which indicated the person had a car.
 You could do this skillfully, or you could botch the job.

 By the time my four Americans and the four Europeans were arriving, Australian and three Europeans, the person who was cleaning the passports for the gang was botching the job, just sort of scraping things out of the passport and erasing it, not doing a skillful job at all.
 So the eight people got picked up.
 The police, on the other hand, weren't eager to investigate the ring because the ring was them.
-Therefore, these guys were going to sit in prison, uninvestigated, for the rest of their lives, and the police...
+Therefore, these guys were going to sit in prison, uninvestigated, for the rest of their lives, and the police-